 Winter is near, which means snow and ice are too.
 Unfortunately, Kansas’s weather is extremely unpredictable, which makes it difficult to know how much snow and ice to prepare for.
-According to Johnson County roofing contractors, there are a few steps you can take to prepare for the cold weather.
+According to Omaha roofing contractors, there are a few steps you can take to prepare for the cold weather.
 Here are five easy ways if you’re wondering how to winterize your roof:

 Clear Fall Debris

-One of the first steps roofers in Johnson County take to winterize a roof is removing any debris left by fall weather.
+One of the first steps roofers in Omaha take to winterize a roof is removing any debris left by fall weather.
 This includes cleaning the gutters of leaves, sticks, acorns, etc. Allowing such debris to build up will cause the gutters to clog and not allow melted snow to drain properly.

 Look for Shingle Damage

 Once your gutters are clear of debris, you’ll want to look for damage to any shingles.
 This may consist of missing shingles, hail damage, and loose granules.
-Getting emergency roof repair in Johnson County on any damaged shingles before the winter will prevent any roof leaks and possibly needing a new roof in the spring.
+Getting emergency roof repair in Omaha on any damaged shingles before the winter will prevent any roof leaks and possibly needing a new roof in the spring.

 Check Attic Insulation

 Without proper attic ventilation, many problems can occur and energy bills will increase dramatically.
 Ensure your attic is insulated well to avoid roof leaks, ice dams, and the growth of mold and mildew.

 Trim Surrounding Trees